The Adventures of Maya the Bee: Adaptations

+Screen

 1926 film

 German director Wolfram Junghans made a 1926 silent version ("starring" real insects).
-The film was lost for a decade until the only original copy of the film was found in Finland.
+The film was lost for decades until the only original copy of the film was found in Finland.
 The material was restored in 2005 with a new musical score and released on DVD in 2012, in collaboration with the KAVI and the Bundesarchiv-Filmarchiv, and the film was screened in both Hamburg and Helsinki.

 1975 anime

-Perhaps the most popular and widely known adaptation of the story is the Japanese anime Maya the Honey Bee (みつばちマーヤの冒険, Mitsubachi Māya no Bōken).
+The most popular and widely known adaptation of the story is the Japanese anime Maya the Honey Bee (みつばちマーヤの冒険, Mitsubachi Māya no Bōken).
 Originally aired on Japanese TV in 1975, the anime has been dubbed into 42 languages and screened on television in various territories.
 The Japanese TV series was preceded by Tokyo Kodomo Club's musical play based on the short story, presented as Mitsubachi Māya ("Maya the Honeybee"), distributed on an LP album.

-The original theme was composed by Karel Svoboda and sung by Karel Gott in the German, Czech and Slovak versions; Zbigniew Wodecki in the Polish version.
+The original theme was composed by Karel Svoboda and sung by Karel Gott in the German, Czech and Slovak versions, and Zbigniew Wodecki in the Polish version.